Anna Delvey Is Officially Free — but Will She Still Be Deported?

 How did Anna Sorokin end up in ICE custody in upstate New York?

 The so-called “Soho Grifter” was convicted in April 2019 on counts of larceny and theft after prosecutors alleged that she stole around $275,000.
-Delvey was sentenced the following month to 4–12 years in prison, but she was released on parole in February 2021, according to the Associated Press.
+Sorokin was sentenced the following month to 4–12 years in prison, but she was released on parole in February 2021, according to the Associated Press.

 She added, “I am here because Immigration and Customs Enforcement decided that my early merit release from prison means nothing to them and, despite being perfectly self-sufficient when left to my own (legal) devices, I, in fact, present ‘a continuous danger to the community.’”

-However, Delvey has stated previously that she planned on not watching the show.
 “While I’m curious to see how they interpreted all the research and materials provided, I can’t help but feel like an afterthought, the somber irony of being confined to a cell at yet another horrid correctional facility lost between the lines, the history repeating itself,” she wrote.
 “Even if I were to pull some strings and make it happen, nothing about seeing a fictionalized version of myself in this criminal-insane-asylum setting sounds appealing to me.”